 Rivervale's Goodwood Highlights

-In a busy office like ours it’s very rare to get a moment away from our desks here at Rivervale Car and Van Leasing, so when the opportunity came up to go to Goodwood for the day I quickly said yes!
-Having never been before, I didn’t know quite what to expect from what is described as the ‘world’s largest automotive garden party’ but soon found there was something for everyone from old classics, everyday road cars, supercars and those that are still just a concept!
+In a busy office like ours it’s very rare to get a moment away from our desks here at Rivervale so when the opportunity came up to go to Goodwood for the day I quickly said yes!
+Having never been before, I didn’t know quite know what to expect from what is described as the ‘world’s largest automotive garden party’ but soon found there was something for everyone from old classics, everyday road cars, supercars and those that are still just a concept!

 Dominating the skyline as you enter the festival is this year’s Sculpture, the largest seen so far at Goodwood’s.
 The sculpture, designed by Gerry Judah, celebrates 100 years of BMW so appearing are landmark race and road cars; the BMW 328 Mille Miglia Roadster, 1999 Le Mans winning BMW V12 LMR and the Brabham BMW BT 52 Formula One Car designed by Gordon Murray.